5 Reasons Why You Should Eat Fish Heads

 4. Tastes Delicious

-Industrial fish processing is also very wasteful.
-The scraps can contain up to 70 percent of the fish!
+Industrial fish processing is wasteful.
+Apparently, the scraps can contain up to 70 percent of the fish!
 But if the fish head is eaten, fewer scraps will be tossed out.4

 If you’re not sure how to cook fish head, search the web.
 There are many recipes that only use the head.
 You can even turn it into a nutritious stock for soups and sauces.